-Six categories of registration are provided for, namely, manufacture of liquor, wholesale distribution of liquor, retail sale of liquor for consumption off the premises, retail sale of liquor for consumption on the premises, retail sale of liquor for consumption on and off the premises and retail sale of liquor at special events.
+Four categories of registration are provided for, namely, manufacture of liquor, wholesale distribution of liquor, retail sale of liquor and retail sale of liquor at special events.
 In addition, within the category of manufacturing of liquor, there are two sub categories, namely, (i) above the prescribed volume, and (ii) below the prescribed volume.
-(See clause 29.)
+(See clause 27.)